ualberta-rcg/python-cluster/_episodes/jobs.md

 ---
 title: "Running jobs"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 10
 questions:
 - "How do I submit jobs that run python code?"
 - "How do I ensure that my python job has the packages it needs?"
 - "How do I get better input/output performance?"
+- "How do I use a GPU with my code?"
 objectives:
 - "Be able to submit and run jobs that run python code"
-- "Be able to create virtual environments to install packages in"
+- "Be able to create virtual environments to install packages in a job"
+- "Create a virtual environment on local disk"
+- "Run a code on a GPU"
 keypoints:
 - "Submit jobs to run long-running or computationally intensive Python code"
 - "Create virtual environments and install packages from the Alliance wheelhouse"
 - "Working with local disk in a job can provide performance benefits"
+- "You can use the scheduler to ask for a GPU to run code on"
 ---

 # Hello world job